 Last year’s overall winning entry and police procedural-category winner was Rita A. Popp of Colorado with “Magician escapes gallows when witness vanishes.”
 A previous contestant, Kathleen O’Brien, said her entry landed her a literary agent.

-RMMWA Chapter President Lori Lacefield said, “We’re excited to see what plot twisting, cringe-worthy, or laugh-out-loud six-word mysteries are revealed this year.
-Contest judges include professional writers, editors, and agents.”
-Lacefield added, “Writers from 20 states as well as Australia, Canada, Puerto Rico, and Singapore entered last year’s contest and we hope you do, too.”
+RMMWA Chapter President Lori Lacefield said, “We’re excited to see what cryptic, enigmatic, plot twisting, or laugh-out-loud six-word mysteries are submitted this year.”
+Lacefield added, “Writers from 20 states as well as Australia, Canada, Puerto Rico, and Singapore have entered previous contests.
+We hope you do, too.”

-This year’s esteemed judges include Alfred Hitchcock’s Mystery Magazine Editor Linda Landrigan; New York Times best-selling author Anne Hillerman; award-winning author, lawyer and activist Manuel Ramos;literary agent Terrie Wolf, owner of AKA Literary Management; and John Charles of The Poisoned Pen Bookstore in Scottsdale, Arizona.
+This year’s contest will be judged by Alfred Hitchcock’s Mystery Magazine Editor Linda Landrigan; New York Times best-selling author Anne Hillerman; award-winning author, lawyer and activist Manuel Ramos; literary agent Terrie Wolf, owner of AKA Literary Management; and John Charles of The Poisoned Pen Bookstore in Scottsdale, Arizona.

-The contest entry fee is $6 for one entry (just $1 per word); or $10 to enter six-word mysteries in all five categories.
+The contest entry fee is $6 for one entry or $10 to enter six-word mysteries in all five categories.
 The grand prize winner will receive $100 in cold, hard cash.
-Winners in all other categories will receive $25 gift certificates, and all winners and finalists will be featured in Alfred Hitchcock’s Mystery Magazine, on our RMMWA website, and in our popular monthly newsletter, Deadlines.
+Winners in all other categories will receive $25, and all winners and finalists will be featured in Alfred Hitchcock’s Mystery Magazine, on our RMMWA website, and in our popular monthly newsletter, Deadlines.

 Participants will be invited to the chapter’s annual Mystery & Mistletoe Holiday Party in December which will be held live and on Zoom.